-We estimate that the total expenses of the Global Offering, including registration, filing and listing fees, printing fees, the depositary's fees and legal and accounting expenses, will be approximately \$4.4 million.
-We have agreed to reimburse the dealer-managers up to \$40,000 for expenses relating to clearance of the Rights Offering with the Financial Industry Regulatory Authority.
+We estimate that the total expenses of the Global Offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$4.4 million.
+We have agreed to reimburse the underwriters up to \$40,000 for expenses relating to clearance of the Underwritten Offering with the Financial Industry Regulatory Authority.